 PILOT PROJECT PHASE 2 - APPLICATION FORM

-TRANSPORTATION ASSESSMENT REPORT (TAR) (Spring 2025): This report outlines barriers and opportunities and provides recommendations to address gaps and strengthen opportunities to ensure that First Nations across BC have equitable access to transportation.
-It brings together the research conducted to date, as well as the key learnings from each pilot communities’ Gaps Analysis report and results from the survey analysis.
+TRANSPORTATION ASSESSMENT REPORT (TAR) (FALL 2025): This report will outline barriers and opportunities and provides recommendations to address gaps and strengthen opportunities to ensure that First Nations across BC have equitable access to transportation.
+It will bring together the research conducted to date, as well as the key learnings from each pilot communities’ Gaps Analysis report and results from the survey analysis.
 This report’s recommendations will support BCAFN’s and First Nation-led advocacy to Crown governments for better policies and investments that prioritize transportation equity, accessibility, safety, and efficiency, aligning with the needs and priorities of First Nations in BC.

 ADVOCACY: BCAFN is engaging Crown governments and relevant partners to discuss the findings and recommendations addressed in the TAR and seek support to implement the recommendations.
 This includes having monthly meetings with the BC Ministry of Energy and Climate Solutions and the BC Ministry of Transportation and Transit, as well as engaging with federal representatives to advance ministerial mandates and overall rural and suburban transportation solutions for First Nations in BC.